lilsheepyy/kitsu-api-manager/README.md

 Leaving either of these blank will disable Telegram integration and the application will still run normally.

+### Server Settings

+The manager listens on port `80` by default.
+Update the `listenPort` field in `assets/config.json` to change this.
+To enable HTTPS, provide paths to your SSL certificate and key using the `sslCertPath` and `sslKeyPath` fields.
+When both are set the application will serve traffic over TLS.

 ### API Requests

 Each method in `assets/config.json` can optionally include an `apis` array.